Nexe08/Nexe08/README.md

 - 👋 Hi, I’m @Nexe08
 - 👀 I’m interested in Game Dev and programming.
-- 🌱 I’m currently learning Game designing
+- 🌱 I’m currently learning Game Design
-- 📫 How to reach me ...
+- 📫 How to reach me: Follow me On Twitter and On Reddit
 <!--
 <p align="center">
   <a href="https://twitter.com/nexe0044">